-Enduring Understandings/Big Ideas: Organisms share common characteristics of life.
-Cells have organized structures and systems necessary to maintain life.
-Structure is related to function at all levels of biological organization.
-Essential Questions: How do you know if something is alive?
-How does life result from the structure and function of cells?
-How are cells organized in multicellular organisms?
-Disciplinary Core Ideas LSI.A: Structure and Function All living things are made up of cells, which is the smallest unit that can be said to be alive.
+- Organisms share common characteristics of life. - Cells have organized structures and systems necessary to maintain life. - Structure is related to function at all levels of biological organization.

+- How do you know if something is alive? - How does life result from the structure and function of cells? - How are cells organized in multicellular organisms?

+LS1.A: Structure and Function

+• All living things are made up of cells, which is the smallest unit that can be said to be alive.
 An

-- All living things are made up of cells, which is the smallest unit that can be said to be alive.
-An organism may consist of one single cell (unicellular) or many different numbers and types of cells (multicellular). - Within cells, special structures are responsible for particular functions, and the cell membrane forms the boundary that controls what enters and leaves the cell. - In multicellular organisms, the body is a system of multiple interacting subsystems.
+- organism may consist of one single cell (unicellular) or many different numbers and types of cells (multicellular). - Within cells, special structures are responsible for particular functions, and the cell membrane forms the boundary that controls what enters and leaves the cell. - In multicellular organisms, the body is a system of multiple interacting subsystems.
 These subsystems are groups of cells that work together to form tissues and organs that are specialized for particular body functions.